codernix/centicrypt/docs/src/proposals/blockstore-rocksdb-compaction.md

 when it reaches soft / hard threshold.

-In [#14586](https://github.com/solana-labs/solana/issues/14586), it is reported that the write stalls in Solana's use case can be 40 minutes long.
+In [#14586](https://github.com/solana-labs/solana/issues/14586), it is reported that the write stalls in Centicrypt's use case can be 40 minutes long.
 It is also reported in [#16234](https://github.com/solana-labs/solana/issues/16234) that writes are also slowed-down, indicating the underlying RocksDB instance has reach the soft limit for write stall.